elabftw/elabdoc/doc/user-guide.rst

     import elabapy
     import csv

+    # Replace "YOUR_TOKEN" with your API key created from your user panel
+    # Replace the endpoint value with the address of your eLabFTW instance
     manager = elabapy.Manager(token="YOUR_TOKEN", endpoint="https://elabftw.example.org/api/v1/")

     # Note: use encoding='utf-8-sig' in the open() call if your file has BOM (Byte Order Mark)
     # Also make sure that the CSV file was saved as UTF-8 to avoid issues with special characters
+    # Replace 'some.csv' with your CSV filename
     with open('some.csv', newline='') as csvfile:
         csvreader = csv.DictReader(csvfile, delimiter=',', quotechar='"')
         for row in csvreader: